Meyer Intelligence Request briefing

 05

-Risk and regulatory watch programs
+Risk and regulatory watch program

 Recurring monitoring of rules, enforcement, geopolitics, suppliers, reputation, and operating risk tied to escalation thresholds.